pcarbo/workflowr_test/README.md

 # workflowr_test

-This is a repository for testing improvements the workflowr R package.
+A repository for testing improvements to the workflowr R package.